hasherezade/masm_shc/demos/README.md

 It should automatically resolve most of the issues.
 The remaining issues should be resolved manually following the diplayed hints.
 It will also inform if the Entry Point was changed

-3. Compile the resulting file by MASM into a PE.
+3. Compile the resulting file by MASM into a PE (use `ml` for 32-bit files and `ml64` for 64 bit files analogicaly)

 ```
 ml <cleaned_file>.asm /lint /entry:<my_entry_func>